mattmaynes2/aria/reports/final/3-Technical/2-Requirements/2-Description.md

 ##### Base User (Non-Technical Users) {-}

-- End user of the system that needs simple interface to use system - Will want low maintenance to keep system running and expect system to perform correctly
+- End user of the system that needs simple interface to use system
+- Will want low maintenance to keep system running and expect system to perform correctly

 ##### Developers (Technical Users) {-}

-- Will require technical documentation about the system - Will require a development toolkit for creating custom devices for the system - May also be a base user
+- Will require technical documentation about the system
+- Will require an API to communicate to custom devices for the system
+- May also be a base user